 Shaping the parcels

 You can make the parcels into whichever shape you wish.
-I’ve made these into triangular shapes, but you could make them into traditional pasty shapes if you prefer.
+I’ve made these into triangular shapes like Greek spanakopita, but you could make them into traditional pasty shapes if you prefer.
 Either way, make sure that the edges are sealed well.

 To make the triangles, place the filling in a roughly triangular shape at the centre of the dough and moisten the edge of the circle with water.
 Take up the dough on each side of the triangular filling forming a pyramid.
 Squeeze the edges together well.
 This youtube video demonstrates how to make the triangular parcels better than I can explain it!

-For pasty shapes, simply place the filling on one half of the circle of dough, allowing a 1.5 cm edge for sealing.
+For a classic pasty shape, simply place the filling on one half of the circle of dough, allowing a 1.5 cm edge for sealing.
 Moisten the edge of the circle with water, fold over and seal by squeezing together with your fingers.
 If you want to crimp the edge of the dough, this video shows you how.